Leaders of far-right Hindu groups allegedly call for genocide of minorities in India

 However, police did not take action on the egregious hate speeches until Thursday stating there were no official complaints before that.

-But after growing calls, a case has been registered against a Hindu religious leader known as Jitendra Narayan Tyagi and unnamed "others" under charges of "promoting hatred between religious groups".
+But after growing calls, a case has been registered against Jitendra Narayan Tyagi, formerly known as Wasin Rizvi, who converted to Hinduism, and unnamed "others" under charges of "promoting hatred between religious groups".

-While the complaint doesn’t mention many of those involved in the event, people on social media identified many of the faces who have repeatedly accused of anti-Muslim hatred, including many who have been photographed with the members of India’s ruling Bharatiya Janata Party (BJP), a right-wing political party led by prime minister Narendra Modi.

-Uttarakhand government spokesperson Subodh Uniyal was quoted as saying by the Indian Express newspaper as saying: “Whatever happened at the Haridwar Dharam Sansad was wrong.
+Uttarakhand government spokesperson Subodh Uniyal was quoted by the Indian Express newspaper as saying: “Whatever happened at the Haridwar Dharam Sansad (religious conclave) was wrong.
 Police will take required action against those involved and responsible.”

+While the complaint doesn’t mention many of those involved in the event, people on social media identified many of the faces who have repeatedly been accused of anti-Muslim hatred, including many who have been photographed with the members of India’s ruling Bharatiya Janata Party (BJP), a right-wing political party led by prime minister Narendra Modi.

-Pictures, purportedly from the same event, showed BJP’s former spokesperson Ashwini Upadhyay, who already faces charges of helping organise an event where slogans against Muslims were raised, and the chief of the party’s women front Udita Tyagi, were also present.
+Videos and pictures, purportedly from the same event, showed the presence of BJP’s former spokesperson Ashwini Upadhyay, who already faces charges of helping organise an event where slogans against Muslims were raised.
+The chief of the party’s women front Udita Tyagi was reportedly also present.
+Mr Upadhyay was spotted on the stage with far-right leaders.

 Later, Mr Upadhyay issued a video statement on Twitter saying he was being targeted like Mr Modi and the leader of India’s most populous Uttar Pradesh state, Yogi Adityanath.
 Both leaders are known for their Hindu nationalistic stands in the past.

-The Wire reported that Mr Giri, who asked for the Indian army and Hindus to pick up arms “like in Myanmar” has also been photographed with UP chief minister Adityanath, a saffron-clad monk himself.
+Indian news outlets The Wire reported that Mr Giri, who asked for the Indian army and Hindus to pick up arms “like in Myanmar” has also been photographed with UP chief minister Adityanath, a saffron-clad monk himself.

 While outrage on social media grew over repeated calls for violence against Muslims, Mr Giri said he stood by his statements.